 Reading Recovery is a school-based, early intervention program which focuses on children who, after one year of schooling, despite quality classroom programs, are not making adequate progress in reading and writing.
-Analysis of data since 2007, across the Diocese of Sale, indicates that Reading Recovery is more successful than other intervention programs.

 The goal of Reading Recovery is to reduce the number of Year 1 students having difficulties learning to read and write.
 Students receive a series of individual, 30-minute Reading Recovery lessons daily from a specially trained teacher.

 Since 2007, the CEO Sale has supported its schools through the training of new Reading Recovery Teachers and supervising the program in schools that offer it.
 All Reading Recovery Teachers participate in the Professional Development program of Continuing Contact.

 Effective implementation of the program means that each child may be involved in the program for up to 20 weeks which is the equivalent to 2 full weeks at school: